 Cryptocurrency Trading Hours vs Stock Market Trading Hours

-The stock market has set operating hours, from 9:30 am ET until 4 pm ET, Monday through Friday.
-The markets are closed during weekends and holidays.
+The stock market has set operating hours: 9:30 am ET until 4 pm ET, Monday through Friday.
+The stock markets are closed during weekends and holidays.

 Conversely, the crypto markets operate non-stop.
-That doesn’t necessarily mean that there aren’t certain days or times that are better to trade, of course, since the numbers of traders and overall level of liquidity in the markets can vary.
+That doesn’t necessarily mean that there aren’t certain days or times that are better to trade, as mentioned, since the numbers of traders and overall level of liquidity in the markets can vary.
 But access to the crypto markets is always open.

-So, you can get real-time updates on crypto prices, add some coin to your portfolio, or fine-tune your crypto day-trading strategies at odd hours, on weekends, and on holidays.
+So, you can get real-time updates on crypto prices, add some coins to your portfolio, or fine-tune your crypto day-trading strategies at odd hours, on weekends, and even on holidays.

 Pros and Cons of Crypto Always Being Tradeable

-There are some pros and cons to the fact that there are no defined crypto market hours.
+There are some pros and cons given that the crypto markets have no set hours.

-For instance, during times when fewer traders are on the market, it can affect crypto exchange liquidity, and make values more volatile (read more about the volatility of Bitcoin).
+For instance, during times when fewer traders are on the market, it can affect crypto exchange liquidity — or more specifically, Bitcoin liquidity — and make values more volatile.
 Conversely, the open-ended hours of the market can make it easier to research and execute trades at your convenience.